 There are several main ethical concerns regarding generative AI to keep in mind before using any software.

+Training generative AI requires a significant amount of power.
+According to Business Insider, AI servers use anywhere from four to six times as much electricity as cloud servers.
+The projected demand for AI has led to the growth and construction of new data centers, mainly in rural areas of the United States.
 In light of environmental concerns about AI and data centers, members of Congress introduced a bill in February 2024 called the Artificial Intelligence Environmental Impacts Act of 2024 to determine and measure the impact the development of AI will have on the environment.

 A.I.
 Frenzy Complicates Efforts to Keep Power-Hungry Data Sites Green by Patrick Sisson, New York Times, February 29, 2024